Authorization

 Allow restify

-Just after Restify detects the repository class, it will invoke this method, to check if the given user can load this repository at all.
-You can check if the user is admin for some specific repositories, for example:
+Just after Restify detects the repository class, it will invoke this method to check if the given user can load this repository in any manner.
+You can also check if the user is an admin for some specific repositories, such as:

 // PostPolicy